kant/Unity-BlenderEditorKeys/README.md

 You can also hold `Ctrl` for temporary snapping

 ## Known Issues
- - Editor 'Heirarchy' or 'Scene View' windows must be the active UI element in order for hotkeys to register
+ - Editor 'Hierarchy' or 'Scene View' windows must be the active UI element in order for hotkeys to register
    - If you press a hotkey and nothing happens, click inside some empty space in either of these panels first
  - Reset transform modifier key must be `Shift` as the Unity editor seems to override and consume `Alt` keypresses
  - Unity doesn't support scaling along global axis (skewing) like Blender does (not even the Unity gizmo will do this)